Weimax Wines & Spirits

 Many Italian winemakers now speak about "international-style" for their wines.
 This is usually translates to "oak."

 Winemakers often attempt to curry favor with wine writers.
 They'll read some reviews, see what scores highly and alter their winemaking in an effort to get close to the 100-point rating.
+Hence, you have Tuscan vintners (and many others) adding Montepulciano wine from Abruzzo or some dark red from Puglia to "beef up" their red wines.

-Winemakers seem to be less sensitive to tannin than wine drinkers.
-We find many wines of Italy to be extremely tannic.
+We used to find many wines of Italy to be extremely tannic.
 What's the point in having an astringent, tannic, yet fruity red wine?
 For example, we view Dolcetto as something to drink when it's young.
 Yet many producers make a wine which has the same fierce tannins as Nebbiolo-based reds.
 This seems foolish to us.

 One feature of many Italian wines is they really taste better with food.
 This may be, partly, a function of the tannins present in so many Italian wines (red ones, anyway).